kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 2/README.md

 - function as a variable and also
 - function as an argument

 The code I share [in this repo](conjugation.go) has the same focus.
+It does all three things listed above.
 The problem it solves seems to be quite different at first glance:
 - asks the user for a regular German or Spanish verb,
 - finds out the language then
 - conjugates accordingly.